 Although both camps examine the same Bible and the same world around them and yet come to different, strongly held conclusions, they nevertheless agree that the Genesis 1 is not meant to confuse us.
 Rather, the creation account is intended to provide a common resolve for all believers.
 The Apostle’s Creed quoted throughout many churches today begins with “I believe in God, the Father Almighty, Creator of Heaven and Earth.”
 Throughout the canon, God’s people continuously reference his creative acts to attest the power and wisdom available to aid them as they face difficult, even impossible, circumstances.
 The Creator and Sustainer of the cosmos is the Creator and Sustainer of you.
 He knows your frame, he remembers you are dust (Psalm 103:14), and yet the hairs of your head are numbered (Matthew 10:30).
 A sparrow does not fall to the ground without his knowledge, and it is with understatement and a wink (I think) that you are said to be worth more than many sparrows (Matthew 10:29).

 For the YECs out there, know that I was one of you.
 When I heard Dr. Hugh Ross featured in a Focus on the Family radio broadcast in 1991,* I could not have not have been more shocked or disgusted.
 If you couldn’t trust Focus on the Family, after all, who could you trust?
-How could they give voice to a speaker who supported Darwinian evolution?
+How could they give voice to a speaker who supported evolution?
 I actually phoned them to tell them so.
 Fortunately, they were kinder to me than I was to them during that interaction.
 In fact, Hugh Ross was not supporting Darwinism; however, I would not gain a better understanding of his true position for more than two decades.
 Even then, it would take two years for his old-earth assertions to gain my full acceptance.
 How did it happen, and why did it take so long?